28 March 2022

 An objective world doesn’t really exist because the world is constructed with perception, each individual perceives the world differently, we all have our own world.
 Nonetheless when something shocking or unexpected occurs, we as a group may sometimes share the common feeling of derealisation.
 The pandemic accentuated the conflict of time and space for all of us, and it certainly gave me the feeling of derealisation, it made me feel very much uncanny even.
 Freud thinks that the effect of the uncanny is triggered when something feels familiar and alien simultaneously.
 During the period of pandemic lockdown in London, being stuck at home and home became this zone of comfort as well as a prison at the same time, in return created an uncanniness for me, this was accentuated even further by electronic devices and the internet where the constant flow of information never ceased to stop.

-In a post-Internet consumerism world, countless information is consumed by us on a daily basis thanks to technology and social media, and the pieces of information we consumed are transformed into the raw materials in which we construct the fabrics of our world with.
+In a post-Internet consumerism world, countless information is consumed by us on a daily basis thanks to technology and social media, and the pieces of information we consume are transformed into the raw materials in which we construct the fabrics of our world with.
 What we’ve been feeding on turns into “the reality”.
 And who’s eventually responsible for creating all the content?
 It’s us.

 We might all be living in a simulation, a simulation created by ourselves.